caxy/Silex-Skeleton/README.md

   Silex can use controller classes out of the box, but with a bit of work, your controllers can be created as services, giving you the full power of dependency injection and lazy loading.
+* [HttpFragmentServiceProvider][] - Provides fragment rendering in templates.
+* [AssetServiceProvider][] - Provides versioned URLs of front end assets.
 * [TwigServiceProvider][] - Provides integration with the Twig template engine.

+In development mode, these service providers support profiling and debugging:

 * [WebProfilerServiceProvider][] - Enable the Symfony web debug toolbar and the Symfony profiler in your Silex application when developing.
 * [MonologServiceProvider][] - Enable logging in the development environment.
-* [VarDumperServiceProvider[] - Integrates Twig and the VarDumper component.
+* [VarDumperServiceProvider][] - Integrates Twig and the VarDumper component.

 Read the [Providers][] documentation for more details about Silex Service Providers.